 1. Right-Click on Windows 11 start menu icon and then from the WinX Menu, click on Device Manager.

 For the older version of Windows.

-Press Windows + R key to the open the Run dialog box.
+Press Windows + R key to open the Run dialog box.

 Type devmgmt.msc in it, and, press enter.

-2. Once, device manager gets open, expand the display adaptor by clicking on “>”.
+2. Once, the device manager gets opened, expand the display adaptor by clicking on “>”.